rileybracken/storyboardn/readme.md

   - More advanced hooking our views up to code
   - Start building a weather app

 ### Setup:
   - Make sure you are on Github & Xcode
   - Login to Xcode by going to Xcode -> Preferences (cmd + ,) and clicking on accounts

 ### Xcode UI
 Creating a new project:
 ![](https://raw.githubusercontent.com/underbelly/storyboardn/master/screenshots/screen-1.png)

+Creating Single View Applications will make it so our story board isn't bloated with stuff we may not need.

 ![](https://raw.githubusercontent.com/underbelly/storyboardn/master/screenshots/screen-2.png)

+Product name: whatever you want it to be
+Organization Name & Organization Identifier: if you are signed in this will be auto populated Notice we are building this for an iPhone only.

 App settings:
 ![](https://raw.githubusercontent.com/underbelly/storyboardn/master/screenshots/screen-3.png)

+Right now we are only going to be doing a portrait app, this is because of AutoLayout issues, which we will be covering next week.

 Project Navigator:

 Utilities:

 Debug Area:

 Assistant Editor:

 Simulator:

 ### View Controllers
 ![](https://raw.githubusercontent.com/underbelly/storyboardn/master/screenshots/screen-4.png)

+### Basic storyboarding with object library
 ![](https://raw.githubusercontent.com/underbelly/storyboardn/master/screenshots/screen-5.png)

+### Tab bar controllers

+### Asset management

+### Attributes inspector

+### Size Inspector

+# Week 1 Challenge
+Build a UI of your own.
+I would recommend something that would test what we have talked about today, add some images, add some text and a tabbar.
+Possibly a UI you have designed recently?